Last updated July 2020

 Permit application forms

-Landowner permission is required prior to commencement of collecting activities; this includes state lands.
+Permission is required prior to commencement of collecting activities on state lands.
 A special use permit is required for any collection activity on lands owned by the Vermont Fish & Wildlife Department, Forests Parks & Recreation Department, and Department of Environmental Conservation.
 If you have any questions about whether or not a permit is needed for an activity you are planning on Agency of Natural Resources lands, you may contact the District Office in your region of the state.

 Check permit conditions.
 Even if not expressly required to do so, you should always contact the manager of that particular state land unit or with the owner of private land before your arrival.
 You want to be aware of the hunting seasons, and, of course want to be sure that your activities will not interfere with the activities of that park, wildlife management area, or other state land unit, and that your activities will not adversely affect public use of the land or with the activities of private landowners.